Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Results

 Fig.~\ref{fig:gala_alphatocenSFR} reveals a negative correlation, similar to the previously discussed sSFR trend: galaxies with higher central star formation activity tend to exhibit steeper negative metallicity gradients.
 This relationship likely arises from localized enrichment processes, where intense, centrally concentrated starbursts rapidly inject metals into the galaxy's core, creating pronounced radial contrasts in metallicity.

 For these EoR galaxies, redistributing metals over galactic scales requires substantial gas flows and turbulence.
-These mixing timescales are comparable to ($\tau_\mathrm{mix}\sim10\,\mathrm{Myr}$) the bursty timescales of star formation episodes in young galaxies.
-As a result, gas motions are unable to effectively homogenize metals across the galaxy within short intervals, significantly limiting their spatial transport over large distances \citep[See also in massive galaxies:][]{Bassini20231}.
+These mixing timescales ($\tau_\mathrm{mix}\sim10\,\mathrm{Myr}$) are comparable to the bursty timescales of star formation episodes in young galaxies.
+As a result, gas motions are unable to effectively homogenize metals across the galaxy within short intervals, significantly limiting their spatial transport over large distances \citep[see also in massive galaxies:][]{Bassini20231}.
 Metals remain confined near their production sites, creating numerous metal-rich clumps.
 Since our observational centers are intentionally defined at the highest-density cores, regions typically dominated by intense starburst activity, the steep negative metallicity gradients produced by localized enrichment become especially pronounced and readily measurable.
-The limited mixing efficiency in these environments enables these sharp gradients to form, persist, and be prominently detected observationally.
+This picture is also consistent with \citet{SunGC2026}, who showed that in these high-redshift bursty galaxies, turbulence can generate localized pockets of dense gas where star formation proceeds with high efficiency, while the galaxy-averaged star formation efficiency (SFE) remains relatively low.

 As shown in the first two snapshots of Fig.~\ref{fig:gala_def}, bursty star formation episodes in the central regions drive a rapid increase in metallicity.
 However, mixing on galactic scales is relatively inefficient at this redshift, which limits metal redistribution and allows metals to continuously accumulate in the center, developing steep negative gradients.
 Feedback then becomes effective in the subsequent phase.
 Whether through star formation in the outskirts that releases new metals, or through powerful gas flows that redistribute existing metals, the previously steep gradients are smoothed out once again.